Multidisciplinary team (MDT) for thyroid cancer

 What is a multidisciplinary team (MDT)?

-In most hospitals, a team of specialists will meet to discuss which treatment will be best for you.
+If you have thyroid cancer, a team of specialists will meet to talk about the best treatment for you.
 They are called a multidisciplinary team (MDT).

 The MDT look at national treatment guidelines or the latest evidence for the type of cancer you have.
 If you have any treatment preferences, your doctor will tell them about this.